 Firms are required to renew the FINRA and state/jurisdiction registrations of their registered reps every year, and the deadlines are coming up fast.
-Now’s the time to make sure that you have the right framework in place to manage your renewals on time, cost effectively, and efficiently.
+Now’s the time to make sure that you have the right framework in place to manage your renewals on time, cost effectively, and efficiently—this year and moving forward.

 According to FINRA, “your firm must pay all applicable renewal fees assessed on its Preliminary Statement for the firm, branch offices and associated individuals to ensure continued eligibility to do business in the coming year.”

-This is the ideal opportunity to review your reports of registered persons in advance of the submission window.
+Have you reviewed your reports of registered persons in advance of the submission window?
 Are your address changes, name changes and series changes current?
 Are your licenses up to date?
 And does your staff have the appropriate registrations?
 There’s an opportunity to save money if representatives are registered in locations where they no longer do business–make sure you are just paying for the registrations and certifications that you actually need.

-The 2021 Renewal Program Calendar has been posted on the FINRA website.
-Firms may begin to submit post-dated Forms U5 and BR Closing/Withdrawal as early as October 19.
-Check back on October 30 for the 2021 Renewal Program – Preliminary Statement Regulatory Notice.
-Beginning on November 16 firms can view, print and pay their Preliminary Statements by logging onto FINRA’s E-Bill, and the Preliminary Statement payment deadline is December 14.
+The 2021 Renewal Program Calendar can be found on the FINRA website.
+Firms were able to submit post-dated Forms U5 and BR Closing/Withdrawal as early as October 19 and firms could view, print and pay their Preliminary Statements by logging onto FINRA’s E-Bill beginning on November 16.
+The Preliminary Statement payment deadline is December 14 and the last day to submit registration filings prior to year end is December 26.

 The Financial Services industry is in a time of flux right now.
 When there’s flux in the system there are a lot of details to stay on top of.
 Firms need a solution to easily manage inflow and outflow of reps, address updates and product changes now more than ever.